 The impact of the COVID-19 pandemic can’t be overstated.
 At least 5 million Americans have been diagnosed with the infectious disease, which some experts believe is a massive undercount.
 Unemployment has skyrocketed and the economy is struggling to hang on.
 People are isolated in their homes, while others are dying in hospitals, unable to see friends and family as they take their last breath.
 In these dire conditions, it’s no wonder experts say we are facing a mental health crisis.

 Some psychiatrists, like Dr. Joseph Goveas, fear this environment could cause an uptick in prolonged grief disorder and the impact could be felt long after the pandemic subsides.

 “Grief is a natural response to bereavement, which is the experience of loss of a loved one.
-So typically, acute grief is something that individuals who have lost a loved one experience,” says Goveas, an assistant professor in the department of psychiatry and behavioral medicine at the Medical College of Wisconsin.
+So typically, acute grief is something that individuals who have lost a loved one experience,” says Goveas, a professor of psychiatry and behavioral medicine at the Medical College of Wisconsin.
 “Fortunately, most people adapt very well to the death of a loved one.
 Grief is an everlasting response, so people adapt.”